plbaldoni/epigraHMMPaper/README.md

 * Sim - code for the simulation setup and analyses
 * Main - code to produce figures and tables of the main article
 * Supp - code to produce figures and tables of the supplementary materials
+* Latex -  latex scripts of the manuscript